faithanalog/pagerenc/README.md

 pagerenc reads a series of commands from STDIN and writes 16-bit PCM output to STDOUT at a sample rate of 22050 Hz.

-Each line may either contain a message to be encoded in a specific format, or a delay command to insert noise of a specified duration.
+Each line may contain either a message to be encoded in a specific format, or a delay command to insert noise of an optionally specified duration.
 Valid formats are POCSAG512, POCSAG1200, POCSAG2400, and FLEX.
 Messages are in the format of PROTOCOL:ADDRESS:MESSAGE

 Here's an example.